fkretlow/fontforge-smufl/README.md

 #### OS-dependant incantations:

-On Windows, assuming `ffpython.exe` is in your PATH:
+On **Windows**, assuming `ffpython.exe` is in your PATH:
 ```
 ffpython ./ffsmufl.py ./myfont.sfd
 ```

-On Mac, assuming this monster is the path to your fontforge binary:
+On **Mac**, assuming this monster is the path to your fontforge binary:
 ```
 /Applications/FontForge.app/Contents/Resources/opt/local/bin/fontforge ./ffsmufl.py ./myfont.sfd
 ```

-On Linux, assuming you have installed the Python bindings for Fontforge:
+On **Linux**, assuming you have installed the Python bindings for Fontforge:
 ```
-python3 ./ffsmufl.py ./path/to/my/font.ufo
+python3 ./ffsmufl.py ./myfont.sfd
 ```

 ### Advanced usage